Principles of our Reggio Emilia approach

 Blossom Heights School Atelierista

-My journey with Blossom Heights Child Development Center began in 2012.
-After a period back in my native Costa Rica, where I grew up playing outdoors with my sisters, I was drawn to return, as this center truly resonates with me.
+Mariana’s journey with Blossom Heights Child Development Center began in 2012.
+After spending time back in her native Costa Rica, where she grew up playing outdoors with her sisters, she felt drawn to return because the center deeply resonated with her values and experiences.

-I am passionate about the Reggio Emilia approach to learning, which emphasizes hands-on experiences, art, and reflection.
-My professional development has been enriched by various training sessions, including those with Bev Boss, and deepened at the Narea Conference in Canada in 2023.
-Further, I had the privilege of visiting Reggio Emilia with our director, Linda, for a conference.
-In Reggio Emilia, I learned the approach emphasizes intentionality, understanding community values, and building meaningful connections through art and hands-on experiences.
-These values, encompassing families, children, and teachers, are reflected in our work here at Blossom Heights.
+She is passionate about the Reggio Emilia approach to learning, which emphasizes hands-on experiences, art, and reflection.
+Her professional development has been enriched through various trainings, including work with Bev Boss, and was further deepened through attending the NAREA Conference in 2023.
+She also had the privilege of visiting Reggio Emilia with Blossom Heights director Linda for a conference.
+There, she learned that the approach emphasizes intentionality, understanding community values, and building meaningful connections through art and hands-on experiences.
+These values centered around families, children, and teachers continue to shape her work at Blossom Heights School.